-- Target community revitalization efforts to areas with lower opportunities levels and develop strategies to enhance mobility and reduce displacement - Actively recruiting residents from neighborhoods of concentrated poverty to serve or participate on boards, committees, and other local government bodies as positions are made available due to the regular appointment process or vacancies. - Provide education to the community on the importance of participating in the planning and decision-making process and completing Census questionnaires. - Use information contained in the Housing Element Background Report and TCAC resources map, along with information from the City, to create a targeted improvement program for portions of San Jacinto that need infrastructure improvements. - Meet annually with the Riverside Transit Agency to assess unmet transit needs in the city and expand routes and frequency as needed to connect residents with educational facilities (both for youth and adults), employment centers, medical centers, and other resources and services.
+- Target community revitalization efforts to areas with lower opportunities levels and develop strategies to enhance mobility and reduce displacement on a biennial basis (concurrent with the City's budgeting process). - Actively recruiting residents from neighborhoods of concentrated poverty to serve or participate on boards, committees, and other local government bodies as positions are made available due to the regular appointment process or vacancies (typically every two or four years).

+- Provide education to the community on the importance of participating in the planning and decision-making process on an annual basis and the importance of completing Census questionnaires as they are released, with a special focus on ensuring participation in the decennial census. - Use information contained in the Housing Element Background Report and TCAC resources map, along with information from the City, to create a targeted improvement program for portions of San Jacinto that need infrastructure improvements. - Meet annually with the Riverside Transit Agency to assess unmet transit needs in the city and expand routes and frequency as needed to connect residents with educational facilities (both for youth and adults), employment centers, medical centers, and other resources and services.
 If expansion needs are identified, provide technical support to RTA to apply for funding to support infrastructure improvements.
-Work with developers to encourage transit access be included in new projects.
+Work with developers to encourage transit access be included in new projects. - Meet with developers annually to identify special housing needs in the City (i.e., housing for seniors or persons with disabilities) and encourage development of special needs housing that accesses the population of San Jacinto. - Meet with disability service providers, including the Inland Regional Center, to identify whether there is unmet demand anywhere in the City by March 2022.
+If an unmet demand is realized, work with providers to secure funding to expand services by March 2023.